nekernel-org/btb/ReadMe.md

-# ZPT
+# BTB

-A tool used to build libraries/programs and fetch them.
+A tool used to build libraries/programs for ZKA.

 ## Installation

 - You need GCC
 - You need Make

-- Run make `build-zpt` and that's it!
+- Run make `build-btb-core` and `build-btb` and that's it!